 It is called C.O.D. (collect on delivery) invoice which includes duties and taxes for imported goods, and UPS customs brokerage fees and other UPS fees like collect on delivery fee, bill integrity fee, taxes on the fees and so on.
 This C.O.D. bill is usually about 50% of the item’s price!
 Of course duties and taxes must be paid, but it is usually from 5% to 15% for casual goods (no alcohol, or tobacco, or other goods for which duties applied) depending on the province.

-When importers see the invoice to pay extra 50% of the item’s price they order, some of them just refuse to pay, and item is shipped back to the seller.
+When importers see the invoice to pay an extra 50% of the item’s price they order, some of them just refuse to pay, and the item is shipped back to the seller.
 The sellers do not like this as well as importers, and ship items with more expensive and pretty slow USPS mail service.
 It goes through Canada Post to the addressee in Canada, and they charge $5 for customs clearance.
-But USPS delivery can take up to 6 weeks, and theirs delivery cost is higher than for UPS Ground.
+But USPS delivery can take up to 6 weeks, and their delivery cost can be higher than for UPS Ground.

 There are local CBSA (Canada Borders Service Agency) in major cities where you can pay applicable duties and taxes for imported goods.
 There is absolutely no need to drive to Canadian border points like Windsor or Fort Erie to clear your items.

 Here is the way how to avoid UPS brokerage fees according to CBSA:

 If you are planning to have future shipments sent to you by courier from outside Canada, you do have the option of refusing the accounting services offered by the company, choosing instead to clear the goods yourself through your local CBSA office.
 If you choose to do this, you will not incur any brokerage fees.
 The two options available to you are the following: